Daytona Beach Police Department: Scumbag Eradication Team

 toilet full of what are assumed to be "scumbags".
 According to the DBPD website, "The purpose of the Daytona Beach Police Explorers Unit 22 is to assist the development of character in young people."

-While some have questioned the propriety of selling T-shirts to children with the word "scumbag" on it, Chitwood had no qualms, saying "If somebody doesn't like the fact that I call them a scumbag, too bad."

 Chitwood stated that the individuals he characterized as "scumbags" not only erode the quality of life in Daytona Beach but they also ruin its "fabric", saying "It's the scumbags like this that erode the quality of life and the fabric that we have here."

-The T-shirt and its logo were cited in a $100,000 police brutality case filed by attorney Sam Masters who claimed the DBPD condones violent behavior.
-His client suffered broken ribs and a broken eye socket during an arrest.
-Chief Chitwood welcomed the lawsuit, saying "My suggestion to legal was you offer him one dollar and when he refuses, lets go to trial."

 Prolific use of the word "scumbag" in public, as well as printing T-shirts which make prominent use of the word scumbag is a family tradition started in Pennsylvania by Chitwood's father, Mike Chitwood Sr., also a former officer of the Philadelphia Police.
-The elder Chitwood, later police chief of Upper Darby, Pennsylvania, printed "Not in My Town, Scumbag" on his shirts.
+The elder Chitwood, later police chief of Upper Darby Township, Pennsylvania, printed "Not in My Town, Scumbag" on his shirts.

-"Ride Along" program

-The DBPD has a ride along program that offers civilians the opportunity to ride in the front seat of a real police car for a suggested donation of $250.
-According to the flier advertising the program "This ride-along isn't just tooling around, eating doughnuts and writing parking tickets."
-There are four different action-packed programs offered which vary in length from two to four hours.
-"Whether you choose to lock and load, cuff 'em and stuff 'em, or read 'em their rights, you will get your money's worth," the flier states.

-Serial killer
+Investigations against serial killer

-Four unsolved homicides that occurred in December 2005, January 2006, February 2006 and December 2007 were linked to a single offender.
+Four homicides that occurred in December 2005, January 2006, February 2006 and December 2007 were linked to a single offender.
 A fifth unsolved death that occurred in October 2006 may have also been committed by the same offender.

-As of August 2011, the person or persons responsible for the murders, dubbed the Daytona Beach killer, has not been apprehended and the investigation is still open.
+In 2019, Robert Hayes was charged under suspicion of being the Daytona Beach Killer.
+In 2022, he was convicted and sentenced to life in prison.